kdgregory/log4j-aws-appenders/docs/troubleshooting.md

 for each appender lists the permissions that you will need to use that appender.
 It's also possible, when using the Kinesis and SNS appenders, that the destination doesn't exist (or is in another region).

-Fortunately, both logging frameworks support debug output, and the appenders report both successful and non-successful operation.
+Fortunately, the logging frameworks support debug output, and the appenders report both successful and non-successful operation.